Import Troubleshooting

 Video: Import Troubleshooting Training Video

-• 0:34 Common Causes of Validation Failures: Why opening a Student Summary file in Excel causes errors, and why some QCAA files need to be opened first.
+• 0:34 Common Causes of Validation Failures: Why opening a Student Summary in Excel causes errors, and why some QCAA files need to be opened first.

 • 2:14 Reviewing the Import Log: Finding the Import Log in Settings, exporting it as an Excel file, and sending it to support.